-It is the student's responsibility to bring to the attention of the instructor any error in grades received and must be done within one course following the issued grade.
+It is the student's responsibility to bring to the attention of the instructor any error in grades received and must be done within one month of grade distribution.
 When appropriate, the instructor will submit the grade change to the Associate Registrar.